KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 If you change the compact representation, you will need to use a [`MouseArea`](https://doc.qt.io/qt-5/qml-qtquick-mousearea.html) to toggle the `plasmoid.expanded` property.
 See the [`DefaultCompactRepresentation.qml`](https://github.com/KDE/plasma-desktop/blob/master/desktoppackage/contents/applet/DefaultCompactRepresentation.qml) for an example.

 `Layout.preferredWidth` can be used to define the default width of a panel widget, or the size of the popup window (unless it is in the system tray).
-The system tray has a fixed hardcoded size for it's popups. `Layout.preferredWidth` can also define the width of the compact "icon" view in the horizontal panel, not just the full "popup" width.
+The system tray has a fixed hardcoded size for its popups. `Layout.preferredWidth` can also define the width of the compact "icon" view in the horizontal panel, not just the full "popup" width.
 Note that the `Layout.preferredWidth`/`Layout.preferredHeight` of the `Plasmoid.compactRepresentation` will automatically scale to the thickness of the panel depending on if it's a vertical or horizontal panel.

 `Layout.minimumWidth` can be used to define the minimum size for a desktop widget / popup.